 Potential Downsides of OTC Law

 Due to the nature of OTC hearing aids, prescriptions are not necessary.
 This means individuals will have to self-diagnose to determine whether or not they need a hearing aid.
 For some, this could mean skirting the audiologist, which eventually could cause more damage, or leave key characteristics or potential abnormalities of someone’s hearing loss unnoticed.
-Additionally, not seeing an audiologist could mean less customization for the hearing aid (depending on the seller’s capabilities).
-There may be fewer specifications for fit and programming, so OTC options may not be best for those with extreme hearing loss.
+Additionally, there may be fewer specifications for fit and programming, so OTC options may not be best for those with extreme hearing loss.